alecmuffett/the-onion-diaries/building-proof-of-concept.md

-# Building a Proof of Concept Onion Site for a Normal, Cleartext Web Site
+# Building a simple "Proof of Concept" onion site for a normal, cleartext web site

 # WORK IN PROGRESS DO NOT USE YET

 ## Goal

-Let's build an Onion site which serves proxied-and-rewritten content of the BBC website.
+Let's build an Onion site which serves proxied-and-rewritten content for a single port (port 80) of the BBC website.

 The BBC is (currently) suitable for exemplar experimentation because it does not use HTTPS to protect its content, plus it's unlike to complain from a corporate standpoint and has no concept of logged-in users to be interfered with.

+Once we're happy with this process, the next document will build upon this and describe how to do the same for a multi-port and multi-domain (eg: CDN-enabled) website.

 ## You Will Need